zhengqunkoo/taxibros/README.md

 * When the `download_timestamps` function is called, there are some changes to the database.
 These changes are removed if a `SIGINT` by `C-C` is sent before `download_timestamps` finishes.
+* If some background_task/task had error, and fixing the cause of error then restarting the server does not fix the issue, then delete task from database.

 ## Running Tests
 Tests are executed using the django manager.